grantjenks/python-besteffort/README.md

 ## Contributing

+If you have an issue, give it to Codex.
+If it's too complex for Codex then :shrug:
-We welcome issues from everyone, but only pull requests opened by Codex are accepted.
-If you spot unexpected behavior, please file an issue describing the problem so we can investigate.
+Only pull requests opened by Codex will be accepted.